header_tag.html

 USGS Web Retrievals

-In this section, examples of National Water Information System (NWIS) retrievals show how to get raw data into R. This data includes site information, measured parameter information, historical daily values, unit values (which include real-time data but can also include other sensor data stored at regular time intervals), water quality data, groundwater level data, peak flow data, rating curve data, surface-water measurement data, water use data, and statistics data.
+In this section we’ll show how to get raw data into R. This data includes site information, measured parameter information, historical daily values, unit values (which include real-time data but can also include other sensor data stored at regular time intervals), groundwater level data, peak flow data, rating curve data, surface-water measurement data, water use data, and statistics data.
 The section Embedded Metadata shows instructions for getting metadata that is attached to each returned data frame.

 Not every station will measure all parameters.
 A short list of commonly measured parameters is shown in Table 2.